georgringer/crowdin/README.md

 3. Select *Crowdin In-Context Localization*.
 4. Click save button.

-After the automatic reload, a Crowdin will be shown to login with your Crowdin account and to select the language you want to translate to.
+After the automatic reload, a Crowdin modal will be shown to log in with your Crowdin account and to select the language you want to translate to.

 To enable in-context localization: Switch your user to Language *Crowdin In-Context Localization*